12 Members, Term: 4 years. Reports monthly. Hosts in September and Homecoming.

 - Welcomes and introduces new members;

-- Maintaining contact with young adult members;
+- Maintains contact with young adult members;

 - Reviews Recorder’s report for accuracy;

-- Emergency preparedness: Care and Counsel will maintain a list of vulnerable members, those who might need additional assistance before or after a weather emergency.
+- Emergency preparedness: Care and Counsel will maintain a list of those who might need additional assistance before or after a weather emergency.
 Care and Counsel (with the Recorder) will maintain a map of member residences so that people who might be affected by a localized emergency (such as a power outage) can be contacted;

 - Appoints Clearness Committees as requested/needed to assist Friends with issues that arise in their lives or within the meeting.